arbet/wordpress-ultimate-ajax-login/readme.txt

 *   Has two templates, one an AJAX-based classic login form, and the other is a jQuery UI dialog box (Tested and works on mobile) higher versions... this is just the highest one you've verified.
 * Blocks the login form whenever a user is being logged in.
-*   Allows you to specify the login redirect URL in your settings page.
-If left blank, it just refreshes the current page.
+*   Allows you to specify a global login redirect URL in your settings page, which applies to all of your widgets.
+* Login redirect URL can be overridden on a per-widget basis from the widget options page.

 == Installation ==